Error!!

 Flood Range Maps

-Flood range maps compare two different sized floods, and help communicate what parts of a community can become at risk as flows change during a flood event.
-Protected areas at risk behind flood berms are only shown for the larger flood being displayed, but may also exist for the smaller flood.
+Flood range maps compare two different sized floods and show what parts of a community can become at risk as flows change during a flood.
+Protected areas behind flood berms with residual risk are only shown for the larger flood being compared but they may also exist for the smaller flood.

 Legend